asunol/jax_rheology/README.md

 `jax-cfd`, `jax_ib`, and `diff_rheo` trees are used in place rather than installed, and the package adds them to `sys.path` on first use, so keep the checkout where it is.

+## System requirements

+Linux x86-64 (developed and tested on Harvard FASRC, Rocky Linux 8; any Linux with conda should work — macOS and Windows are untested).
+Python 3.11, with all dependency versions pinned in the two environment files; these are the exact versions used to produce the paper results.
+GPU runs use the pinned CUDA build of jaxlib; production training used an NVIDIA A100-SXM4-80GB.
+No GPU is needed for the examples or the quick verification level, which run on CPU.
+Typical install time on a normal desktop: ~15 minutes.

 ## Quickstart

 ```python